Vince Neil: Going solo

 Neil's debut solo single was "You're Invited (But Your Friend Can't Come)" from the soundtrack to the Les Mayfield movie Encino Man (1992).
 The song's music video features a cameo from Pauly Shore and clips from the movie.

 Exposed (1993) was Neil's first solo album, debuting at No. 13 on the Billboard charts, and featuring a re-recording of his first single.
-The players were Steve Stevens, Dave Marshall, Robbie Crane, and Vik Foxx; the band eventually went on tour, opening for Van Halen.
+His band at this point included Steve Stevens, Dave Marshall, Robbie Crane, and Vikki Foxx; the band eventually went on tour, opening for Van Halen.

 Pornographic film actress Janine Lindemulder can be seen in the video for the second single "Sister of Pain".
 "Can't Change Me" was released as the third single featuring a video filmed at the Record Plant, and the video for the fourth single, "Can't Have Your Cake", featured actress Pamela Anderson as well as Neil's son Neil Wharton who portrayed a young Vince Neil.